-BRK shall not be liable for any incidental or consequential damages caused by the breach of any express or implied warranty.
+BRK shall not be liable for any incidental or consequential damages caused BHK shall not be liable for any incidental or consequential damages caused by the breach of any express or implied warranty.
 Except to the extent prohibited by applicable law, any implied warranty of merchantability or fitness for a particular purpose is limited in duration to the duration of the above warranty.
 Some states, provinces or jurisdictions do not allow the exclusion or limitation of incidental or consequential damages or limitations on how long an implied warranty lasts, so the above limitations or exclusion may not apply to you.
 This warranty gives you specific legal rights, and you may also have other rights that vary from state to state or province to province.